 I wanted the largest base pieces I could have, so I searched the house for circles for my template.
 I ended up using a dinner plate and drawing a circle around the plate onto the wood.
 I did this twice so that I would have two circles because I knew my planter pot weighed quite a bit.
 I decided that I was going to stack my circles on top of each other to, hopefully, let it hold more weight securely.

-Step 3: Cut the Circles
+Step 3: Cut out the planter pot wheel base

 After making sure you have clamped your scrap wood to your sawhorses securely, start cutting on your circle markings using the jigsaw.